 As a Patient Centered Medical Home, your care team works to obtain your records from specialists and hospitals so they can get a complete picture of your health and make informed decisions on your treatment.
 Your care team will also work with you to help you set goals to help improve your health and quality of life.
 The care team’s goal is whole person care, including addressing mental health concerns.

-Westside Internal Medicine is open until 6pm on Wednesdays to accommodate patient’s needs.
+Westside Internal Medicine opens its doors at 7:30am every morning from Mon-Fri to accommodate patient’s needs.
 Additionally, should you need care after regular business hours; providers on call at Westside Internal Medicine will instruct the patient on what to do depending on the severity of the illness.

-Patients in order to serve you it’s important for you to provide your care team with information on the medications you are currently taking, any visits you’ve had with specialists or to hospitals, your medical history, your health status, any test results, self-care information including goals to effectively serve you best.
+Patients, in order to serve you, it’s important for you to provide your care team with information on the medications you are currently taking, any visits you’ve had with specialists, hospital or ER visits, with your medical history, your health status, any test results, self-care information including goals to effectively serve you best.

-On the Westside Internal Medicine website when the patient has clicked on the “Patient Centered Medical Home” tab, a video by “emmi” begins to play explaining coordinated care with specialists across multiple settings via the electronic medical records, 24/7 availability by phone with same day and after hour access, preventative medicine, test tracking, goal setting, self-management support, follow-up care, and recommendations, added resources to help patients take ownership and manage their care, and how PCMH focuses on the patient’s mental health concerns.
-Watch the video
+We are available 24/7 by phone with same day and after hour access, preventative medicine, test tracking, goal setting, self-management support, follow-up care, and recommendations, added resources to help patients take ownership and manage their care, and how PCMH focuses on the patient’s mental health concerns.

 Self-management Tools